 Star rating: ⭐⭐⭐⭐⭐ | Weighs: 7.36kg | Suitable for: Birth to 9kg | Batteries required: 4 x 1.5v D

 Sometimes you find a piece of baby gear that’s brilliantly designed with both style and practicality in mind – this is one of those moments.
-The Sansa 2 in 1 Swing and Rocker is, to be fair, more than just a baby bouncer chair.
-It’s designed to sway gently from front-to-back or from side-to-side, or it can do a combination of both.
+The Sansa 2 in 1 Swing and Rocker is much more than just a baby bouncer chair.
+It’s designed to sway gently from front to back or from side to side, or it can do a combination of both.
 What’s fab about that is you can set the swing motion to suit your baby’s preferences.
 Sometimes parents buy a baby bouncer and discover that their baby is more of a speed fan than the seat allows for, or find that a really bouncy chair is too much for a ‘zen’ tot.
 With this, you can get the settings just right to suit your baby.